machttp/machttp2/README.md

 # machttp2
-Old archives of classic MacHTTP source and binaries for MacOS X 10.5ish and earlier, and Mac OS X 7.x - 9.x
+Old archives of classic MacHTTP source and binaries for MacOS X 10.5ish and earlier, and Mac OS 7.x - 9.x

 ## Files